 SCDOT is considering community mobility by evaluating anticipated traffic flows and volumes (Chapter 3.1), preferred modes of access, and effects on mobility.
 Discussions have been held with stakeholders and decision-makers to optimize design choices.
 SCDOT has also worked decision-makers in adjacent facilities, such as CSX railroads, and transportation hubs, such as COMET, to determine best modes of access.
 Access and mobility principles, concepts, requirements, and specifications have been incorporated in the design, and expected outcomes.
-An example of a community mobility consideration includes the proposed overpass between Tram Road and Beatty Road over I-26.

-3.19.4.1.3 Impact assessments
+3.19.5.1.3 Impact assessments

-As part of the DEIS process, the project team conducted numerous technical studies and impact assessments to determine how the proposed project would affect community resources.
+As part of the DEIS and FEIS process, the project team conducted numerous technical studies and impact assessments to determine how the proposed project would affect community resources.
 Minimizing noise during construction and operation of the proposed project, preserving historic and cultural sites, and maintaining the local character of a community are key components of sustainability.
 Noise studies, cultural resource studies, and community impact assessments are examples of ways the project team evaluated community resources.

-3.19.4.2 Natural World
+3.19.5.2 Natural World

-3.19.4.2.1 Prime habitats
+3.19.5.2.1 Prime habitats

 Prime habitat are areas of high ecological value such as, but not limited to, old-growth forest, national parks and wildlife refuges, and wild and scenic rivers.
 Saluda River is a South Carolina state scenic river and was identified as a prime habitat within the PSA.
 SCDOT has evaluated potential effects on the Saluda River as part of the alternatives screening and DEIS.
-RA 7 and RA 8 were eliminated from further consideration during the alternatives screening, in part, because of their potential impacts on the Saluda River and encroachments on the river floodplain.
+RA 7 and RA 8 (described in Chapter 2) were eliminated from further consideration during the alternatives screening, in part, because of their potential impacts on the Saluda River and encroachments on the river floodplain.
 Avoiding and minimizing impacts to the Saluda River has been a key sustainability component of the project.

-3.19.4.2.2 Greenfields
+3.19.5.2.2 Greenfields

 SCDOT evaluated the project's potential effects on land use (Chapter 3.1).
 Land use is also a component of sustainability and SCDOT evaluated how the proposed project would affect greenfields compared to brownfields.
 Greenfields are defined as undeveloped land, while greyfields are defined as previously developed land.
 Sustainability promotes the conservation of undeveloped land by locating projects on previously developed greyfield sites.
-RA 1 and RA 5 Optimized are predominantly located on greyfields, and avoid the development of greenfields compared to alternatives outside the existing project corridor.
-SCDOT used GIS and land use data to estimate the percentage of RA 1 and RA 5 Optimized within greenfields and greyfields.
+The Recommended Preferred Alternative (RPA) and the Refined RPA are predominantly located on greyfields, and avoid the development of greenfields compared to alternatives outside the existing project corridor.
+SCDOT used GIS and land use data to estimate the percentage of the RPA and the Refined RPA within greenfields and greyfields.
 Results of the analysis are presented in Table 3.19-1.
+The Refined RPA would have greater impacts to greyfields and greenfiends than the RPA.
+These additional impacts are due to design changes necessary to accommodate the proposed project (see Chapter 2).